Are Smartphones Putting Your Data At Risk?

 While the three mentioned above are among the most common threats, but they are by no means the only ones.
 There are many dangers out there for those using smartphones including public wifi, malicious qr codes and data interception by hostile operator networks.

-Recommended Reading: Phishing Attacks And How To Prevent From Being Hooked
+Phishing Attacks And How to Prevent From Being Hooked

 Protecting The Data Stored On Your Smartphone